 Simple, iconic items like a Dixon Ticonderoga pencil are comforting.
 They bring you back to a time when worldly worries worries weren’t yours.
 Pencils also remind me of second chances in life.
 Living with a mental illness, I’ve had to start over many times.
 While we can’t exactly erase our mistakes, we can draw new plans with pencils on a clean sheet of paper.
 Then we can erase them and draw them over and over.
 We are all works in progress no matter how old we get or what we struggle with.
 I appreciate having a pencil nearby and the strength to begin again.

-So many people are starting over as we emerge from the Covid pandemic.
-I’ll keep them even closer to my heart when I pick up a pencil.
+So many of us are starting over as we emerge from the crippling Covid pandemic.
+Despite the widespread job loses, rise in mental illness and isolation, we’re finding our power, embracing change and reimagining our lives.
+I’m keeping you even closer to my heart when I pick up a pencil.